Incandescent light bulb: Lamp bases

 Large lamps may have a screw base or a bayonet base, with one or more contacts on the base.
 The shell may serve as an electrical contact or only as a mechanical support.
 Bayonet base lamps are frequently used in automotive lamps to resist loosening by vibration.
 Some tubular lamps have an electrical contact at either end.
 Miniature lamps may have a wedge base and wire contacts, and some automotive and special purpose lamps have screw terminals for connection to wires.
 Very small lamps may have the filament support wires extended through the base of the lamp for connections.
-A bipin base is often used for halogen or reflector lamps.
+A bi-pin base is often used for halogen or reflector lamps.

 In the late 19th century, manufacturers introduced a multitude of incompatible lamp bases.
 General Electric's "Mazda" standard base sizes were soon adopted across the US.

 Lamp bases may be secured to the bulb with a cement, or by mechanical crimping to indentations molded into the glass bulb.

 Lamps intended for use in optical systems have bases with alignment features so that the filament is positioned accurately within the optical system.
 A screw-base lamp may have a random orientation of the filament when the lamp is installed in the socket.

 Contacts in the lightbulb socket allow the electric current to pass through the base to the filament.
 The socket provides electrical connections and mechanical support, and allows changing the lamp when it burns out.